 These findings contribute to the literature on strategic investor behavior in the international investment regime (Moehlecke, 2019; Pelc, 2017), as well as recent work on corporate arbitrage in international law more generally (Arel-Bundock, 2017; Betz, Pond and Yin, 2021).
 By using extremely fine-grained data on subsidiary-level foreign investment as well as detailed data on tax institutions, I improve on past research designs by identifying the specific international agreements to which firms gain access through their shell companies.
+The results also have meaningful implications for ongoing policy conversations about investment treaty reform;5 one such implication is that states who seek to curb investment treaty abuse would do well to invest simultaneously in reforming their bilateral tax treaties, as proxy arbitration is often a side effect of firms' tax planning behavior.

 Further, I identify a new political consequence of corporate tax avoidance: while it is well known that tax avoidance impedes development (Tørsløv, Wier and Zucman, 2022) and fosters inequality (Alstadsæter, Johannesen and Zucman, 2019) by depriving states of tax revenue, I show that the indirect ownership structures that firms adopt in order to gain access to tax treaties create additional legal liabilities for states by opening them up to costly proxy arbitration cases.
+In addition to their monetary costs, ISDS cases have been shown to constrain host states' ability to impose new regulations (Moehlecke, 2019) and even to occasionally lead states to reverse policies that investors cite as violating treaty protections (Moehlecke, Thrall and Wellhausen, 2023).
+By enabling proxy arbitration, then, corporate tax planning creates even more concerning externalities for the developing world than previously thought.